Sugarhead71099/weatherscraper/README.md

 # weatherscraper
-Enter a city and get the weather info reported back to you via the weatherscraper api
+Enter a city and get the weather info reported back to you via the openweathermap.org and google maps api